 Every Question You've Ever Had About the Met Gala, Answered

-We don't expect you to know that Vogue editor Anna Wintour has been cochairing the Met Gala since 1999, but you should absolutely know she's the woman behind the annual event, which always falls on the first Monday in May.
-And you don't need to know exactly how much money the ball raises for the Met's Costume Institute, but you should be aware that behind all the glitz and glamour on the red carpet, there's a curated exhibit for attendees (and eventually the public) to enjoy.
+Wintour has run the Met Gala since 1995, and continues to make it one of the most televised celebration of fame and fashion.
+And while you don't need to know exactly how much money the ball raises for the Met's Costume Institute, you should be aware that behind all the glitz and glamour on the red carpet, there's a curated exhibit for attendees (and eventually the public) to enjoy.
 After losing a year to the pandemic in 2020, Vogue announced the Costume Institute's plans for two major exhibitions for 2021 and 2022.
 The two chosen Met Gala themes are based on this two-part instillation.

 The 2021 Met Gala was based on the first part of the exhibition, "In America: A Lexicon of Fashion," which is open to the public until September 5, 2022.
 The second part of the exhibition, and this year's Met Gala Theme, "In America: An Anthology of Fashion," will be open to the public starting May 7, 2022 and will also close on September 5, 2022.
 You might be wondering, what goes into planning not only the display itself but also the most anticipated, exclusive night in fashion?
 Anna Wintour handles the seating charts and taps a couple of celebrity performers to entertain, but we're sure you have more questions than that, now don't you?
 If you're curious about what actually happens at the Met Gala, this year's Met Gala hosts, who gets an invite to the Met Gala, and more, we have all the answers below.

 — Additional reporting by Allison Ingrum and Charlotte Kho